Each his neighbor they help, and to his brother he said: "Be strong!"

 Here are some details about our activities in Sderot during the past year:

-This year too, we sent pupils from the two comprehensive high-schools in Sderot – the religious and the secular – to workshops at the Cameri Theater in Tel-Aviv.
+For this seventh consecutive year, we sent pupils from the two comprehensive high-schools in Sderot – the religious and the secular – to workshops at the Cameri Theater in Tel-Aviv.
 These included visits of the theater, conversations with actors and stage directors, and attendance at a play chosen by the school.

 Summer camps and summer projects